 A DVPN places certain conditions on the person which may include:

-• stopping him/her from entering, and being within a certain distance, of your home
+- stopping them from entering, and being within a certain distance, of your home

-• stopping him/her from making you leave or excluding you from your home
+- stopping them from making you leave or excluding you from your home

 Domestic Violence Protection Orders (DVPO)

 A Domestic Violence Protection Order (DVPO) is an order applied for by the police and made by the Magistrates’ Court.